Health and Safety Policy

 In the event of an serious incident, a near miss or an accident, then the session leader will complete an OWLS incident form.
 In the event of a minor accident needing first aid, then the OWLS staff member treating the person involved will record this in the first aid book.

 The Managing Director of OWLS will be informed of any serious incidents as soon as possible and an incident or accident form will be completed by the forest school leader onsite.
 Pip Wright, Training Director will assess and review these.
-All incidents at discussed at the termly staff meetings in order to prevent recurrence through reflection and learning.
+All incidents are discussed at the termly staff meetings in order to prevent recurrence through reflection and learning.

 Staff will ensure that children know how the owl hoot call sign and also the two whistle blow before entering woods in order that children and parents may understand protocol if lost.
 Children will also discuss the use of boundaries to the area.
 If a young person is discovered to be missing then: